danmar/cppcheck/readme.txt

             make

         The recommended release build is:
-            make SRCDIR=build CFGDIR=cfg HAVE_RULES=yes
+            make MATCHCOMPILER=yes CFGDIR=cfg HAVE_RULES=yes

         Flags:
-        SRCDIR=build   : Python is used to optimise cppcheck CFGDIR=cfg     : Specify folder where .cfg files are found HAVE_RULES=yes : Enable rules (pcre is required if this is used)
+        MATCHCOMPILER=yes : Python is used to optimise cppcheck at compile time CFGDIR=cfg        : Specify folder where .cfg files are found HAVE_RULES=yes    : Enable rules (pcre is required if this is used)

     g++ (for experts)
     =================